 Meet Your Resident Fellow

-Bill is a native of Baltimore, Maryland, a city rich in history and renowned for it's local culture and hospitality.
-Ever heard of McCulloch vs. Maryland? - it all started in Baltimore!
+Bill is a native of Baltimore, Maryland, a city rich in history and renowned for its local culture and hospitality.
+Ever heard of McCulloch v.
+Maryland? - it all started in Baltimore!
 Ever heard of the crab cake? - it probably started in Baltimore!
-Bill attended Swarthmore College where he studied Psychology and Philosophy, competed on Swat's varsity track team and directed the mock trial program.
+Bill attended Swarthmore College where he studied Psychology and Philosophy, competed on Swat's varsity track team, and directed the mock trial program.
 Having decided to become a real lawyer, he entered his 1L year at Georgetown in the fall of 2012.
-Aside from his role as a Gewirz Resident Fellow (which is by far his favorite), Bill serves as Vice President of the Student Bar Association and is member of the Barristers' Council trial advocacy division.
+Aside from his role as a Gewirz Resident Fellow (which is by far his favorite), Bill is an active member of the Student Bar Association Executive Board, the Barristers' Council trial advocacy division, the Federal Legislation and Administrative Clinic, and the Georgetown Journal of Law and Public Policy.
 In his copious free time, Bill enjoys playing music, exploring DC with friends, and going for evening jogs around the monuments.
-Contact Bill anytime with questions, concerns, compliments?
-Or just to hang out!
+Contact Bill anytime with questions, concerns, compliments? or just to hang out!